 Each member sees and appreciates the efforts and strengths of their colleagues which holds the team together stronger than when they are in the forming stage.
 The team is now stronger and more committed to achieving the team’s goal.

 Without tension and conflict, what remains is recognition and appreciation among team members.
-It is in this stage that teamwork hard together which may lead to the achievement of a shared goal.
+It is in this stage that teamwork is hard together may lead to the achievement of a shared goal.

 Full Scale’s Software Development Team

 The founders of Full Scale, Matt DeCoursey and Matt Watson know the challenges that accompanied their startup organization yet they were not fazed by the uncertainties.
 In one of the episodes of their hosted podcast under Startup Hustle, the Matts shared advice on building and scaling software teams for startup software development organizations.

 Being founders of a fast-growing offshore software development organization, they’ve gained the wisdom that no research can provide but a hard lesson learned from experience.

 Here are a few things that Full Scale practices that made them successful in the software development industry.
 The Matts don’t solely give the process of hiring developers to the recruitment team.
 Instead, they make sure to screen each candidate to ensure they are efficient in delivering the best results to clients.

 Even if they are countries away, their absence is never a problem.
 They assign reliable experts to manage their offshore development teams in the Philippines.
 They track and give honest feedback to individual performance.
 In short, they have established their presence among their teams.